Stop Asking "Am I Creative?" Start Doing This... (Part 1: Understanding Your Creative Foundations)

 Recognizing these four facets of your expertise – your knowledge, technical skills, experience-based expertise, and natural talents – provides a powerful foundation for understanding your creative potential and identifying exciting avenues for a passion-based side hustle.

-Component #2 - Unleashing Your Creative Thinking Skills
+Component #2 - Frogging the Script: Your Creative Thinking Style

 Now that we've explored your foundational expertise, let's delve into the exciting realm of creative thinking skills.
 This isn't some mystical talent reserved for a select few; it's a set of approaches and preferences that influence how you generate ideas and solve problems.
 Think of it as the unique way your mental engine works when it comes to creativity.
 This component encompasses your natural cognitive style, your inherent personality characteristics, and your preferred work style.